nasa/cumulus/README.md

 nvm use
 ```

+### Upgrade npm

+Installing Cumulus requires npm version 5.7.0 or later.
+You can upgrade your
+version of npm by running `npm install npm@latest -g`

 ### Install Lerna

 We use Lerna to manage multiple Cumulus packages in the same repo.
 You need to install lerna as a global module first: